-In order to identify students with SEND and provide the right provision, the SENDCO will then utilise the Assess, Plan, Do, Review cycle.
+To identify students with SEND and provide the right provision, the SENDCO will then utilise the Assess, Plan, Do, Review cycle.
 This will be done with the input of the teacher, parents, student, SENDCO and Assistant SENDCO.
 This may also include outside agencies.